anithselva/ml_prediction_service/README.md

 Exceptions should be raised whenever necessary.
 Further, bad requests should also return Exceptions to the user to ensure that they can handle them as they wish to.

+## Environment and Secrets

+Currently, environment names and secrets are hardcoded into the repo.
+This should not be the case.
+They should be passed into the container via a secrets management service, and then propagated into the code through ENV variables.

 # Appendix